Jackie Edwards (musician): Career

 Edwards was born in Jamaica in 1938 and grew up there with fourteen siblings.
 Strongly influenced by Nat King Cole, he began performing at the age of 14.
 Edwards came to the attention of Chris Blackwell in 1959.
-Edwards had four number one singles in Jamaica between 1960 and 1961, all self-written ballads with Latin-influenced music.
+Edwards had four number-one singles in Jamaica between 1960 and 1961, all self-written ballads with Latin-influenced music.

-When Blackwell set up Island Records in London in 1962, Edwards traveled with him.
-Edwards worked as a singer and songwriter for Island, recording as a solo artist and also duets with Millie Small as well as performing duties such as delivering records.
-He wrote both "Keep On Running" and "Somebody Help Me", which became number one singles in the United Kingdom for The Spencer Davis Group.
+When Blackwell set up Island Records in London in 1962, Edwards travelled with him.
+Edwards worked as a singer and songwriter for Island, recording as a solo artist and also duets with Millie Small, as well as performing duties such as delivering records.
+He wrote both "Keep On Running" and "Somebody Help Me", which became number-one singles in the United Kingdom for The Spencer Davis Group.
 He continued to work as a recording artist himself, with regular album releases through the mid-1980s.
 Much of his later work was produced by Bunny Lee.
-Edwards also worked with The Aggrovators, one of his most renowned songs he produced with that band was the roots sound systems favorite, a recut of Burning Spear's Invasion (Wadada).
+Edwards also worked with The Aggrovators; one of his most renowned songs he produced with that band was the roots sound systems favorite, a recut of Burning Spear's Invasion (Wadada).
 Dionne Bromfield covered his song "Oh Henry" on her album Introducing Dionne Bromfield in 2009.

 Edwards worked as a producer, co-producing the 1977 album Move Up Starsky by The Mexicano.
 The majority of his catalog is published through Fairwood Music (UK) Ltd.

-He died in August 1992 from a heart attack.
+Edwards died in August 1992 from a heart attack.